lbovet/reactive-plumber/README.md

 ### Drain

 It is not sufficient to connect pipes together in order to define your plumbing.
-You also need to declare on which pipes you will _suck_ the data.
+You also need to declare on which pipes are terminal to ensure that all events are processed.

 ```groovy
 drain printer